PRX/Porter/README.md

 The `FFmpeg` property is optional.
 When included, each of `GlobalOptions`, `InputFileOptions`, and `OutputFileOptions` properties are also optional.
 The task constructs a call to FFmpeg that looks like `ffmpeg [global opts] [input file opts] -i input [output file opts] -f [format] output`.

-For `AWS/S3` destinations, the contents of `Parameters` are passed directly to the [upload_file()](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.upload_file) method as `ExtraArgs`.
+For `AWS/S3` destinations, the contents of `Parameters` are set as options on [`#put_object`](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Client.html#put_object-instance_method), but should be listed using the format of [`ALLOWED_UPLOAD_ARGS`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/s3.html) from Boto3's `S3Transfer` class.
+For example, to set the content type of the object, use `ContentType`, not `content_type`.
 S3 will default the `content-type` to `binary/octet-stream`, so you may generally want to define that parameter to match the chosen output format.

 The output for the task includes the destination bucket, object key, transcoded file size in bytes, and duration in milliseconds (see example below).